NavyaG-lab/Tech-writer/tools/databricks/single_user_clusters/runbook.md

 To deploy the changes you have to ensure that the pipeline of your lambda with the name - `lambda_okta_aws_[lambda-name]` has been successfully run.
 For anything more related to debugging your lambda, find your lambda inside AWS Lambda and check the runtime logs.

 https://github.com/nubank/playbooks/blob/master/docs/clojure-lambdas/creating-a-clojure-lambda.md

+## How to enable Nubankers to use their personal data account role

+Requisites:

+1. The Nubanker's personal data role exists: `nu-data sec iam show <jane.doe>`
+1. Permissions to run the `databricks-lambdas-update-trust` lambda.
+Ask a permissions admin from Data Access if you don't have it.
+Command to grant access: `nu-data iam allow <data-access-person> lambda run databricks-lambdas-update-trust`
+1. Permissions to add Okta users to the `gac-rollout` Okta group.
+Ask a permissions admin from Data Access if you don't have it.

+Steps:

+1. Allow Databricks to assume the data role via a trust policy: `nu-data serverless invoke databricks-lambdas-update-trust --account-alias data --env prod --invoke-type sync --payload '{"role-name":"<jane.doe>-data-role"}'`
+1. Add the person to the [gac-rollout Okta group](https://nubank-admin.okta.com/admin/group/00g1kmaf1qkgLe3Qt0h8)
+1. Ask the person to log out of Databricks
+1. Confirm with the person that the personal data role is available by asking them to run `dbutils.credentials.showRoles()` in their SU cluster.
+The personal role has this name pattern: `arn:aws:iam::877163210394:role/<jane.done>-data-role`